rki-mf1/covsonar/faq.md

 Left-aligned (covSonar2):       ATGCCATGA-------TTCTGA
 ```

-In situations where a deletion is immediately adjactend to a stretch of "N" characters, indicating ambiguous or unknown bases, the deletion itself might undergo additional shifts, potentially spanning multiple bases.
+In situations where a deletion is adjactend to a stretch of "N" characters, indicating ambiguous or unknown bases, the deletion itself might undergo additional shifts, potentially spanning multiple bases.
 This behavior is demonstrated in the following examples:

 **Example:**
 ```plaintext